 The balance of payments assistance was designed in four separate disbursements, each tied to achievement of policy conditionality on fiscal consolidation, fiscal governance, financial sector regulation and supervision, and other structural reforms.
 The EU financial assistance was eventually disbursed for a total of €5.5 billion, instead of €6.5 billion initially scheduled:

 Overall, Hungary received €14.2 billion of balance of payment assistance composed of €8.7 billion from the IMF and €5.5 billion from the European Union.
 No financial assistance was drawn from the World Bank.

 The interest rate on the amounts disbursed by the European Commission is 3.25% for the first two installments and 3.625% for the third one, with repayments started in 2011.

-The first instalment has been fully repaid on 9 December 2011.
-EUR 3.5 billion are still outstanding; EUR 2 bn will mature on 7 November 2014 and EUR 1.5 bn on 6 April 2016.
+The first two instalments have been fully repaid by Hungary on 9 December 2011 and on 7 November 2014.
+EUR 1.5 billion are still outstanding, which will mature on 6 April 2016.